restqa/documentation/docs/getting-started/configuration.md

   tips:
     enabled: true
     message:
-    - Guys, do not forget tho git push and commit before leavig the building!
+    - Guys, do not forget tho git push and commit before leaving the building!
 ```

 ### restqa.tips.enabled